SimonDaNinja/MineSweeper/README.md

 3. create directories.

-Hence,If you want to run the code on a non-windows system, you have to modify the functions "clear()" and "CompareToHighScore()".
+Hence,If you want to run the code on a non-windows system, you have to modify the functions "clear()" and "CompareToHighScore()" in Main.py.
 You can also just remove them and the places they're used in.
 If you remove "CompareToHighScore()", you lose the highscore functionality.
 If you remove "clear", the screen won't be cleared between moves, making for